oracle/python-select-ai/README.md

 ## Samples

-Examples can be found in the examples directory
+Examples can be found in the samples directory